modalaigh/Bern_PacBio_Data_Day_25/sc_gene_coverage/README.md

 Please note that this script is a work in progress (some warnings may get thrown when running the script) so please report any issues/suggestions.
 There is a .ipynb version of the script present if you want to run it interactively in Jupyter Lab for debugigng purposes.

 ## Inputs
-Please specify the location of the following required inputs in the `script_parameters.tsv` file:
+Please specify the location of the following required inputs in the `scripts/script_parameters.tsv` file:

 | Input      | Notes                                                                                                                                                                                                                                                    |
 | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |